 PID, bypass diode failure, soiling hotspots, and delamination all appear as temperature anomalies.
 A single sortie covers a full array with every panel documented — at a fraction of the time and cost of ground-level inspection.

-No scaffolding, cherry picker, or traffic management required.
+No scaffolding, cherry picker, road closure applications, or traffic management required.
+In Ireland, this also means no planning permission for temporary access structures and no local authority notifications — the drone operates from the site perimeter and the job is done in hours.
 Large commercial roofs, multi-building estates, and high-rise envelopes are fully imaged from the air — no part of the roof needs to be physically accessible.

 Moisture under a membrane, missing insulation, thermal bridging, and air leakage are invisible to standard photography.
-They only appear thermally — and only when surveyed at the right time and in the right conditions.
+They only appear thermally — and only when the inspection is flown at the right time and in the right conditions.

 Ensure solar panel efficiency from precise data collection